 The Compensation Committee has determined that a subset of the Resi mREIT Universe, which we refer to as the "Agency REIT Peer Group," provides a better basis for comparison to evaluate our performance and operations under our Corporate Scorecard and performance-based LTI awards.
-For purposes of 2022 incentive awards, these REITs were:
+For purposes of 2023 incentive awards, these REITs were:

 - Annaly Capital Management, Inc.

-- ARMOUR Residential REIT, Inc.
+- · ARMOUR Residential REIT, Inc.

-- Dynex Capital, Inc.
+- · Dynex Capital, Inc.

 - Invesco Mortgage Capital, Inc.

-- Orchid Island Capital, Inc.

-- Two Harbors Investment Corp.
+- Orchid Island Capital, Inc. - Two Harbors Investment Corp.

-The Agency REIT Peer Group companies have portfolios and investment objectives that most closely resemble our own focus on Agency securities.
+The Agency REIT Peer Group companies have at least 50% of their capital allocated to portfolios that most closely resemble our own focus on Agency securities.
 Non-agency REITs in the Resi mREIT Universe have strategies that place a greater emphasis on credit-sensitive assets than our portfolio and those of our Agency REIT Peer Group.
 As such, these REITs would be expected to achieve divergent returns from our own Agency securities-focused portfolio through various economic cycles and conditions.
-The Compensation Committee thus determined that our economic returns and trading price relative to book value are appropriately measured against a simple, unweighted average of the Agency REIT Peer Group for purposes of determining our relative performance.
-Only two of the six REITs in the Agency REIT Peer Group were included in the group of companies for which executive compensation practices were reviewed by the Compensation Committee, Annaly Capital Management, Inc. and Two Harbors
+The Compensation Committee thus determined that our economic returns and stock price relative to tangible book value are appropriately measured against a simple, unweighted average of the Agency REIT Peer Group for purposes of determining our relative performance.
+Only two of the six REITs in the Agency REIT Peer Group were included in the group of companies for which executive compensation practices were reviewed by the Compensation Committee, Annaly Capital Management, Inc. and Two Harbors Investment Corp.

-Investment Corp.
 The other four companies included in the Agency REIT Peer Group were excluded from our compensation comparator group because these four REITs either are significantly smaller than AGNC or are externally managed.

 The Compensation Committee continues to evaluate our peer group construction in response to changes in market conditions and the mortgage REIT sector.
 The Compensation Committee desires to limit the number of year-over-year changes to this peer group in order to provide meaningful ongoing comparative analyses for its work.
-The Compensation Committee elected to add Orchid Island Capital, Inc. to the Agency REIT Peer Group for 2022 incentive compensation awards based on guiding parameters, including a minimum of \$500 million in total stockholders' equity and approximately 50% or greater allocation of capital to Agency residential mortgage-backed securities at the time of inclusion.
-Two companies in the 2021 Agency REIT Peer Group, Anworth Mortgage Asset Corporation and Capstead Mortgage Corporation, were acquired in 2021 and were removed from the Agency REIT Peer Group for purposes of awards made in 2022.
+The Compensation Committee added Orchid Island Capital, Inc. to the Agency REIT Peer Group in 2022 based on guiding parameters, including a minimum of \$500 million in total stockholders' equity and approximately 50% or greater allocation of capital to Agency residential mortgage-backed securities at the time of inclusion.